Discussion: Why Licensing Fails

-One area of difference between our study and many others is that, in one of our comparisons—Virginia and Maryland tree trimmers—we find quality to be higher in the unlicensed state than in the licensed one.
+One area of difference between our study and many others is that, in two of our comparisons—cosmetologists in New York compared to those in Connecticut and New Jersey—we find quality to be higher in the less burdensomely licensed state.
 To our knowledge, only one other study, of barbers, cosmetologists, manicurists and massage therapists, has found similar results.
 As described above, that study, which also measured service quality by consumer Yelp ratings, found licensing, and stricter licensing requirements, were related to lower quality.
 4

 All of our findings run counter to licensing proponents’ argument that licensing improves service quality.
 There are several plausible reasons why licensing and progressively stricter forms of it might fail to generate better quality—and, in some cases, produce lower quality.